Japan to impose 10-day quarantine after travel to India, five other countries

 Travelers who have been to any of those areas within 14 days of arriving in Japan will be required to stay in a designated facility for the mandatory 10 days, during which they will be tested for COVID-19 three times.

-The government also said it would newly impose a three-day quarantine period on travelers who have recently been to the U.K., Denmark, Kazakhstan or Tunisia, with a COVID-19 test on the final day.
+The government also said it will newly impose a three-day quarantine period on travelers who have recently been to Kazakhstan and Tunisia, with a coronavirus test on the final day.

 "There is a strong feeling of unease among the Japanese people regarding coronavirus variants, so we have decided to further tighten border controls in order to protect their health and lives," Chief Cabinet Secretary Katsunobu Kato told a news conference.